 Chocolate in Opatija

-One big reason to visit Opatija during Christmas is their fame for their chocolate.
+One big reason to visit Opatija during Christmas is their famed obsession with chocolate.
 There are several chocolatiers in the downtown area, some making small-batch chocolates by hand in front of visitors.
 Of course, we had to sample several.

 During the first week of December each year, Opatija hosts its annual Chocolate Festival.
-Now in its 14th year, the Festival brings chocolatiers from all over Croatia to display their wares to the public.
+Now in its 16th year, the Festival brings chocolatiers from all over Croatia to display their wares to the public.
 Free to attend, the Festival offers these chocolates for sale – and there is more variety to choose from than Godiva ever dreamed.
-Plus when we visited, little girls from a local ballet studio danced in the festival lobby.
-It was such a slice of Christmas, I was really touched by their performance amid this avalanche of chocolate choices.
+When we visited, little girls from a local ballet studio danced in the festival lobby.
+It was such a slice of Christmas.
+Their performance was really sweet amid this avalanche of chocolate choices.

 Where to Stay in Opatija